 A Holistic Approach to Mental Health Care in a Community Setting

 Spring Lake Ranch is a therapeutic community located on 700-acres in the heart of Vermont’s Green Mountains.
 Spring Lake Ranch has supported adults struggling with mental health disorders and dual-diagnosis since 1932, helping residents realize their potential through work and a supportive community.
 Spring Lake Ranch is licensed by the State of Vermont and focuses on long-term, residential treatment for schizophrenia, schizoaffective disorder, bipolar disorder, depression, anxiety, obsessive-compulsive disorder, failure to launch, and many other psychiatric disorders.

 The Work Program is complemented by the Ranch’s Clinical Program, which includes regular meetings with our psychiatrist, weekly individual therapy sessions with dedicated, compassionate clinicians, and daily opportunities for group therapy, including SMART Recovery, Coping Skills, Dual Diagnosis, and Hearing Voices groups.
 Residents are also assigned a Case Manager who meets with them regularly and serves as their logistical point person, providing guidance for resume-building, job searching, and continuing education options.

-At Spring Lake Ranch, we seek to meet residents where they are at and treat every individual like a person with strengths and weaknesses, not a case or client.
+At Spring Lake Ranch, we seek to meet residents where they are and treat every individual like a person with strengths and weaknesses, not a case or client.

 The Role of Work in Recovery

 Work plays a critical role in the healing environment at Spring Lake Ranch.
 Each resident works on average five hours a day, five days each week in collaboration with other residents and crew leaders.
 Residents have the opportunity to select which Work Crew they would like to join.
 Examples of tasks completed on Work Crews include:

 - Growing flowers and vegetables